Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 4. Clear instructions for the user on how to play.

-5. Recorded score and leaderboard, for user to check personal performance and ranking against other players.
+5. Recorded score and leaderboard, for the user to check personal performance and ranking against other players.

-6. A question counter to keep track of the users progress throughout the quiz.
+6. A question counter to keep track of the user's progress throughout the quiz.

 7. A quiz timer to limit the length of the game.